snapshotpl/ZfSnapGeoip/README.md

 <?php echo $this->geoip('184.106.35.179')->getCountryName() ?>
 ```

-You can also implements \ZfSnapGeoip\IpAwareInterface interface and then use instance in service/helper:
+You can also implements `\ZfSnapGeoip\IpAwareInterface` interface and then use instance in service/helper:
 ```php
 <?php echo $this->geoip($user)->getRegionName() ?>
 ```

-Avaliable methods via \ZfSnapGeoip\Entity\Interface:
+Avaliable methods via `\ZfSnapGeoip\Entity\Interface`:
 ```
 getAreaCode()
 getCity()